drazenzen/geany-ext/README.md

 # geany-ext

-Geany extensions files (plugins, colorschemes, snippets, ...)
+Geany extensions files (plugins, colorschemes, snippets, build scripts,...)

+## runtest.py

+Simple script to run python test(s) on current cursor position in a file.

+Geany build command setup: `runtest.py "%f" %l`.
+Script is on PATH in example, if not set fullpath to script in command.

 ## remeber.py